Drugs and alcohol

 Our advice is to drink sensibly to prevent the potentially harmful effects on your mental and physical health, as well as relationships and your studies.

-We encourage all students to Be A Mate, and look out for one another, including when drinking alcohol.
-Knowing your limits, when to stop and letting your friends know when they need to stop can be a good way to protect yourself and your friends.
-Our Be a Mate campaign aims to support you with advice and tips to help each other.
+Knowing your limits, when to stop and letting your friends know when they have had too much can be a good way to protect yourself and your friends.

 You should never feel pressured to do anything you don’t want to.
 It’s your choice.